3dception/3dcpolish/Documentation.md

-* Remeshing: High resolutions (>512) significantly increase processing time
+* Remeshing: High resolutions (>512) significantly increase processing time.
+Voxel remeshing does not result in a good topology.
+It is the most useful for prototype/testing purposes